SreenivasVRao/cube-solver/README.md

 3. Note that the orientation of the faces with respect to each other must be maintained.
 To do so, rotate the cube on only one axis at a time.
 4. Implementation is specific to the 3x3x3 Hungarian Horror!

+#Examples

+A sample set of inputs and outputs is available in `photos/inputs` and `photos/outputs`.

+A video showing the visualization and solution of the cube is available here: https://youtu.be/Jx_qR5r4UQ8

+The visualization is a modification of https://github.com/davidwhogg/MagicCube

+I have added an option to reverse engineer the scramble so that you can run the simulation multiple times with the "rescramble" button.

+"Solve Cube" calls the solver built by David Hogg.
+It's unclear what method it is using, but it is probably similar to the Kociemba algorithm.

+"Alternate Solution" is an added functionality that explicitly uses the Kociemba algorithm to solve it.
+It also runs slower than the "Solve cube" button, so you can follow the solution on your own cube.

+In the terminal, you can see the scramble and the solution in Singmaster notation.

 #Acknowledgements
 Thank you to @davidwhogg and @jakevdp for the MagicCube repo.
 Thanks as well to @muodov for the Kociemba algorithm implementation.